 HSA or FSA?

-In addition to FSAs and HSAs, there are other ways you can save money on your dental costs.
+Additionally, there are other ways you can save money on your dental costs.
 The most important thing, of course, is to actually take advantage of your insurance benefits before they expire.

 The My Smile Dental Plan™ is a discount dental plan that offers generous discounts on dental treatments.
 Some procedures like exams and X-rays are also offered for free.
 Members pay only one fee for the entire year, and there is no monthly premium.

 Smile Generation Financial helps to significantly lower dental bills through affordable monthly payments.